TransformCore/service-assessment-tech/README.md

 - are testing your service frequently - you’ll have to explain how you’ve decided how often to test
     - differentiate between automated testing and manual QA, exploratory testing, accessibility testing, pen testing, sanity testing

-    https://www.gov.uk/government/publications/open-standards-for-government for list of open standards includes:
-    - ISO 8601 for dates and times
-    - ISO 3166-1:2013 for country codes
-    - Persistent resolvable identifiers using HTTP 1.1 and URL.
-    - Documents should be shared in ODF version 1.2 (or later)
-    - Viewable information should use HTML5 (either the HTML or XML formulation) must be used for all new services that produce documents for viewing online through a browser

 ### Example questions
 - what environments do you have?